-The Associate of Applied Science or AAS degree is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
+An Associate of Applied Science or AAS Degree is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
 The AAS degree is offered at most community colleges, technical colleges, and vocational schools, as well as a few bachelor’s degree-granting colleges and universities.